 S-Cube®, Safety Smartshoes: A footwear designed for keeping MSDs at bay

 In order to better analyze risks and thus refine the implementation of prevention operations, Zhor Tech has developed a technology to monitor workers’ activity in real time.
-Thanks to this 100% French technology directly integrated in the safety shoes, allows a complete biomechanical analysis but also the detection of fatigue, falls or vibrations to which the employees are subjected.
-This technology coupled with a personalized interface and easy to use allows professionals in charge of risk management to find appropriate solutions.
+Thanks to this 100% French technology directly integrated into the safety shoes, which allows a complete biomechanical analysis, but also the detection of fatigue, falls, or vibrations to which the employees are subjected.
+This technology coupled with a personalized interface and easy to use, allows professionals in charge of risk management to find appropriate solutions.